 About Larry Smith

-Larry Smith, BA, MA, is an Adjunct Associate Professor at the Conrad School of Entrepreneurship and Business.
+Larry Smith, BA, MA, is an adjunct associate professor at the Conrad School of Entrepreneurship and Business.
 In his previous roles, Larry worked with the Canadian Construction Association and the Ontario Ministry of Training, Colleges, and Universities.
 Larry holds his BA and MA from the University of Waterloo.

-The purpose of this mini-course is to introduce students to the basics of the art of objection handling, establishing mindset, and building buyer empathy to teach you how to sell like a pro.
-Students will complete the mini-course with a basic knowledge of the sales process and can then access the Kiite Academy of online video resources, complementary assessments and self-assessments to help sales professionals grow their knowledge in key areas.
+The purpose of this micro-course is to introduce students to the basics of the art of objection handling, establishing mindset, and building buyer empathy to teach you how to sell like a pro.
+Students will complete the micro-course with a basic knowledge of the sales process and can then access the Kiite Academy of online video resources, complementary assessments and self-assessments to help sales professionals grow their knowledge in key areas.

-The purpose of this mini-course is to introduce students on how to work with Shopify as an e-commerce platform for organizations.
-Students will complete the course with a basic knowledge of e-commerce and how to establish an online store, and a curated list of quality resources in which to pursue further skills development.
-This mini-course has been generously provided by Shopify.
+The purpose of this micro-course is to introduce students on how to work with Shopify as an e-commerce platform for organizations.
+Students will complete the micro-course with a basic knowledge of e-commerce and how to establish an online store, and a curated list of quality resources in which to pursue further skills development.

 About Shopify